-SMC operations were audible during all periods of the operator attended noise surveys at this location.
-SMC operations generated an Laeq(15minute) noise contribution of 34 dBA during the day, 35 dBA during the evening and 43 dBA during the night-time respectively.
-During the night-time period SMC operations generated Lamax noise levels of up to 51 dBA.
+SMC operations were audible during all operator attended noise surveys at this location.
+SMC operations generated an LAeq(15minute) noise contribution of 37 dBA during the day, 35 dBA during the evening and 45 dBA night-time period.
+During the night-time period SMC operations generated LAmax noise levels of up to 58 dBA.

-Meteorological data from the onsite SMC automatic weather stations showed winds speeds in excess of 3 m/s during the daytime and a temperature inversion in excess of 3°C/100 m during the night-time period of the operator attended measurements.
-As such, the daytime and night-time criteria are not applicable during the attended noise surveys.
+Meteorological data from the onsite SMC automatic weather stations showed temperature inversions in excess of 3°C/100m during the night-time period of the operator attended measurements at this location.
+As such, the night-time criteria are not applicable for Atkins during the attended noise survey.